Nagamaki: Description

-The blade was single-edged, resembling a naginata blade, but the handle (tsuka) of the nagamaki was not a simple wooden shaft as in the naginata; it was made more like a katana hilt.
+The blade was single-edged, resembling a naginata blade, but the handle (tsuka) of the nagamaki was not a smooth-surfaced wooden shaft as in the naginata; it was made more like a katana hilt.
 Even the name "nagamaki" ("long wrapping") is given by the tradition of handle wrapping.
 The nagamaki's handle was wrapped with leather or silk cords in criss-crossed manner, very similar to that of a katana's.
 The nagamaki is considered to be evolved from the extremely long ōdachi or nodachi swords that are described in fourteenth century literature and pictorial sources.